HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 Images weights distributed differently.
 There's no correlation between SSG groups.

-Nuxt.js has the highest value - 645Kb.
+Nuxt.js has the highest value at 645Kb.
 Then Hugo, 522Kb.
 Next.js and Gatsby almost the same, 465Kb and 545Kb.
-Jekyll has the lowest value - 295Kb.
+Jekyll has the lowest value at 295Kb.

 {{ figure_markup(
   image="median-image-weight.png",